Pendo Review: In-Depth 2026 Analysis

 Pendo answers the "what" and "how" of product usage.
 ZoomInfo answers the "who" and "why" of the business context surrounding it.
 Together, they close the gap between product intelligence and go-to-market action.

-When Pendo surfaces a signal (an account's usage is declining, a user segment isn't adopting a new feature, an NPS score drops), the next question is always: who do we talk to, and what do we say?
+When Pendo surfaces a signal (an account's usage is declining, a user segment is not adopting a new feature, an NPS score drops), the next question is always: who do we talk to, and what do we say?
 ZoomInfo's GTM Context Graph, which processes 1.5B+ data points daily, provides that context.

 A customer success team using Pendo might identify 50 accounts with declining feature adoption.
 ZoomInfo enriches those accounts with org charts, direct-dial phone numbers, verified email addresses, buying intent signals, and technographic data.
 Instead of flagging a risk in a dashboard, the team can reach the right person at the right account with a message informed by both product behavior and business context.

 "ZoomInfo's not just a contact data company anymore.
-They've built a full system of execution: GTM Intelligence works the list, writes the outreach, triggers the play, and helps drive predictable growth." — Ian Brodie, CEO & Co-Founder, Levanta.
+They've built a full system of execution: GTM Intelligence works the list, writes the outreach, triggers the play, and helps drive predictable growth." -- Ian Brodie, CEO & Co-Founder, Levanta.
 (Levanta Case Study)

-Pendo tracks behavior inside applications.
-It doesn't maintain a B2B contact database, company attributes, or intent signals from outside the product.
-ZoomInfo provides 500M contacts and 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses, verified through a pipeline backed by 300+ human researchers and reaching up to 95% accuracy on first-party data.
+Pendo tracks behavior inside applications but does not maintain a B2B data platform, company attributes, or intent signals from outside the product.
+ZoomInfo provides 500M contacts and 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+For product teams connecting in-product behavior to account-level intelligence (company size, industry, tech stack, funding events), ZoomInfo fills a gap Pendo was never designed to address.

 "Anything that minimizes our team's need to switch contexts is beneficial.
-ZoomInfo offers a unified view, eliminating the need to navigate between systems." — Ben Perceval, RevOps Manager, Spekit.
+ZoomInfo offers a unified view, eliminating the need to navigate between systems." -- Ben Perceval, RevOps Manager, Spekit.
 (Spekit Case Study)

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, boosted productivity by 54%, and saved 11.5 hours per week.
 (Seismic Case Study)